 2 or 3 cloves of good pungent garlic

 1 bouillon cube – vegetable bouillon if you want to keep it vegan/vegetarian, otherwise chicken bouillon is a good choice.
 Maggi cubes are, of course, the Caribbean cooks’ “gold standard”, if you are trying for “authenticity”.
+Or, if you’re wicked bougie, you can substitute the volume water for homemade chicken stock or maybe some of the expensive stock in a carton you bought at Whole Foods.

 1 respectable heavy duty cooking pot with a heavy lid.